qgis/QGIS-Website/content/resources/reports/index.md

 subtitle: ""
 draft: false
 sidebar: true
+Reviewed: 5 June 2024
+Reviewer: Tim Sutton
 ---

 {{< content-start  >}}

 # Daily Reports

-Some reports are generated on a daily basis to monitor the status of QGIS Server.
+We generate reports on a daily basis to monitor the status of QGIS Server.

 ## OGC Certification